-On the 20th January, the meeting asked 'Does the way we think need to change?' and Charles Godfray, Georgina Mace and Davis Nally helped us to explore new ways of thinking about the impact of land use change on the supply of natural resources and drivers behind the demand for them.
+In January, the meeting asked 'Does the way we think need to change?' and the three witnesses helped us to explore new ways of thinking about the impact of land use change on the supply of natural resources and drivers behind the demand for them.

 Charles Godfray, Hope Professor and Director of the Oxford Martin Programme on the Future of Food at Oxford University joined Georgina Mace, Professor of Biodiversity and Ecosystems and Director of the Centre for Biodiversity and Environment Research (CBER) at UCL, and David Nally, a Senior Lecturer in Human Geography in the Department of Geography.